Ofir Akunis: The 20th Knesset

 On 2 September 2015, Akunis was appointed Ministry of Science and Technology replacing Danny Danon who was appointed Israel's envoy to the United Nations.

+Akunis served twice as Minister of Innovation, Science and Technology from 2015 to 2020, and from 2022 to 2024.
+During his first term, he led significant reforms aimed at expanding technology access to all Israeli citizens, especially in underserved communities and the periphery.

+Throughout his tenure, he signed 30 international agreements to strengthen cooperation between Israel and other states, including the US, the UK, India, Japan, China, Argentina and many others.

+In 2018, in honor of Israel's 70th Independence Day, he initiated and led a first-of-its-kind international conference in Jerusalem, attended by about 30 delegations from around the world, most led by the science ministers of their respective countries.

 In July 2018, Akunis refused to approve a recommendation from his office to appoint Professor Yael Amitai to the Board of Governors of the German-Israeli Foundation for Scientific Research and Development, stating that in 2005 Amitai signed a petition supporting the refusal to serve in the territories.
 The academy was harshly criticized for this decision, but Akunis adhered to his decision.
 Prof. Amitai and the heads of universities filed a petition with the High Court against this decision by Akunis.
 The Attorney General and the State Attorney's Office filed suit against Akunis, but at the court hearing he continued to hold his position.
 Due to opposition from the Attorney General to give Akunis an outside legal representation, he decided to represent himself in court and appeared at every Supreme Court hearing and argued before the panel.
 Amitai eventually accepted the appointment of Akunis' replacement, Izhar Shay.

+In 2019, he oversaw Israel's Beresheet Mission to the Moon in partnership with the Israeli Space Agency and SpaceIL.

 In January 2020, he was appointed Minister of Labor, Welfare and Social Services instead of the Prime Minister.